 I’ve also got an Access Card now, which I applied for very recently.
 That helps to give information to venues like The O2 about your condition – not necessarily to get audio description, but it’s just something else I thought I’d mention while talking about theatres and venues.

 So there is a lot of this kind of stuff out there.
-As I say, check out sites like VocalEyes, and the Access Guide from Society of London Theatre to see what performances are out there.
+As I say, check out sites like VocalEyes, and the Official London Theatre Access Listings to see what performances are out there.
 You can experience the culture and the arts, the theatre and the cinema, museums and galleries, and you can go out for walks, and so on.
 There’s no reason to think that having a disability here is a barrier, because the support’s there and the technology’s there.
 So if you’re a Londoner and you’re visually impaired, or if you’re visiting the city and you’re visually impaired, there’s plenty to check out.
-And there are things going on elsewhere in the country too, some of which VocalEyes will tell you about.
+And there are things going on elsewhere in the country too, some of which VocalEyes will tell you about as well.

 So that’s it for now.
-Thank you very much for reading, I hope you found it interesting and that you learnt something from it.
-I’ll leave you with links to the various things I’ve mentioned in this post:
+Thank you very much for reading, I hope you found it interesting and that you learnt something from it!